smar10s/pytui/README.md

 Download/clone `pytui.py` and import.

 ### Usage:
 Most of the documentation is in the code itself.
-Try `help()` or `pydoc`.
+Try using `pydoc` or calling `help()` on the module or any of its features.
+For example, `help(pytui.Window)` should display `Window` usage details.

+The examples below illustrate some common use cases.

 ### Examples:

 Examples of individual features below.
-For an application example see [sigkit](https://github.com/smar10s/sigkit).
+For a more complete application example see [sigkit](https://github.com/smar10s/sigkit).

 #### Canvas
 ```